-View the campus bike map, which indicates bicycle parking locations, fix-it stations, Walk-Only Zones and more.
+View the campus bike map, which indicates bicycle parking locations, fix-it stations, Walk-only zones and more.

 Purchase used bikes

-Learn more about Walk-Only Zones.
+Learn more about Walk-only zones.

 Accessories and gear

-Personal bicycle safety and theft prevention is important.
+Personal bicycle safety and theft prevention are important.
 The ASU Police Department recommends using a U-lock along with a cable lock to help prevent your bicycle from being stolen.
 Never use only a cable lock.

 Help prevent bicycle theft

-Follow these suggestions to help prevent bicycle theft:
+To help prevent bicycle theft:

-Always lock your bicycle to a rack, within a card-access bicycle parking facility or leave it at an attended valet station.
+- Always lock your bicycle to a rack, within a card-access bicycle parking facility or leave it at an attended valet station.

-Do not lock your bicycle to an unsecured object.
+- Do not lock your bicycle to an unsecured object.

 If your bicycle is stolen while on campus, report the theft immediately to the ASU Police Department at 480-965-3456.
-If it is stolen while off campus, contact the appropriate police agency.
+If it is stolen while off-campus, contact the appropriate police agency.